In the matter of: Petition for Modification Eastern Associated Coal LLC

 Third, while there are currently no handheld computers or personal digital assistants approved by MSHA’s Approval and Certification Center, the results of examinations, accident reports, etc. can be and have been adequately recorded using pen and paper since the earliest implementation of the Federal Coal Mine Health and Safety Act of 1969.

 Hence, the Petition does not provide an alternative method of compliance which will at all times guarantee no less than the same measure of protection to the miners as afforded by the standard.
 The petitioned battery-powered handheld computers must be approved as permissible by MSHA’s Approval and Certification Center in order to be used in areas where permissible equipment is required.
-On the basis of the Petition and the findings of MSHA's investigation, Eastern Associated Coal LLC, is not granted a modification of the application of 30 C.F.R. § 75.500(d) to its Federal No. 2 mine.
+On the basis of the Petition and the findings of MSHA's investigation, Eastern Associated Coal LLC, is not granted a modification of the application of 30 C.F.R. § 75.500(d) to its Wharton No. 1 Tunnel.

 Even though 30 C.F.R. § 75.500(d) applies to electric face equipment which is taken into or used inby the last crosscut of any coal mine, the reasoning and investigative information which compels the decision to deny the requested modification of 30 C.F.R.